Danisxxx/comfyUI-LongLook/README.md

 - Unlimited chunk count
 - 8GB+ VRAM compatible

-## Experimental: Beyond 81 Frames
+## Note: Beyond 81 Frames

-FreeLong was designed to extend beyond training length.
-You may be able to generate 97, 113, or more frames in a single pass.
-Trade-offs:
+While FreeLong was originally designed to extend beyond training length, results for single generations beyond 81 frames are inconsistent.
+You may see improvement, or you may not.

-- VRAM scales with frame count
-- Quality may degrade at extreme lengths
-- Chunking approach is proven stable
+**The primary value of this implementation is consistency *within* the 81-frame window** - which is exactly why it makes chunked generation so reliable.
+Each chunk benefits from better motion consistency, giving you clean anchors for continuation.

+If you need longer videos, chunking is the proven approach.

 ## Requirements